RyanbowZ/Google-Summer-of-Code/README.md

 - `/github Username/RepositoryName issue` sends recent issues to the channel.
 - `/github Username/RepositoryName pulls` sends recent pull requests to the channel.
 - `/github Username/RepositoryName contributors`sends the list of repository contributors to the channel.

+### User Interface

+The friendly user interface implemented using RC app engine's ui-kit allows interactive operations on all features and functions provided by the ai programmer.
+All manipulation opereations can be seen in the video: